 We didn’t understand at the time just how important that last consideration truly was.

-So naturally, it takes that same level of teamwork to build our credit union compliance software.
+So naturally, it takes that same level of teamwork to build our credit union audit software.
 Let us introduce you to how we set our product direction.

 Remember way, way back in the old days at school?
 And how sometimes, for whatever reason, you’d get distracted for a couple seconds.
 And that’s when it always happened.
 The teacher called on you.